"In a word I was a pioneer, and therefore had to blaze my own trail."

 And though his legacy was largely forgotten for decades, that changed in 1982, when Indianapolis opened the Major Taylor Velodrome as part of the city’s hosting of the U.S. Olympic Festival.
 Part of his story was dramatized a few years later in the 1992 miniseries Tracks of Glory — and during a 2018 Hennessey ad campaign.

 These days, structures, scholarships, apparel lines and cycling clubs across the country bear his name.
-Heck, he's even the inspiration for St. Augustine's University, which with Canyon's assistance rolled out the first HBCU cycling team (see video below).
+Heck, he's even the inspiration for St. Augustine's University, which with Canyon's assistance rolled out the first HBCU cycling team (see video at bottom).

 But even those who know his story might not fully appreciate one other remarkable fact: the bikes pro cyclists rode back then were a far, far cry from the streamlined, super-technical, ultralight marvels they straddle today.
 Here’s a sampling of what we know about the cycles of yesteryear, a.k.a. three more reasons to celebrate a man, athlete and icon who told the competition — and ignorant ideas about race — to eat his dust.